 I am NOT telling you this tastes like maple syrup.
 Only maple syrup is maple syrup.
-I AM, however, telling you that it tastes darned good and is absolutely worthy of being on any pancake or waffle that you might make.
-It is buttery, brown sugary, thick, and smooth.
-It is best served warm which lends a little extra luxury to your plate whether it’s piled high with pancakes or waffles.
+I AM, however, telling you that Brown Sugar Butter Pancake Syrup tastes darned good and is absolutely worthy of being on any pancake or waffle that you might make.

 - 1 cup water